IPS-LMU/emuDB-manager/README.md

 The first time you deploy emuDB Manager on your web server, you do a `git clone` and then a `git checkout build`.

-Edit the config file (server-side/emudb-manager.config.php; insert your SQL credentials) and index.html (insert the correct <base> tag).
+Edit the config file (server-side/emudb-manager.config.php; insert your SQL credentials) and index.html (insert the correct &lt;base> tag).

 Protect the config file (server-side/emudb-manager.config.php; see Build & Deploy above).